airavta/airavta/README.md

 - 👋 Hi!
-This is the GitHub account of the Airavta Project.
+This is the GitHub account of the NGUX project.

-- 👀 Check out our website at https://airavta.github.io/
+- 👀 Check out our website at https://ng-ux.github.io/

 - 🤟 Thanks for visiting!